edgedb/edgedb/docs/intro/quickstart/modeling.rst

   Also of note, the link between ``Card`` and ``Deck`` objects creates a "1-to-n" relationship, where each ``Deck`` object has a link to zero or more ``Card`` objects.
 When you query the ``Deck.cards`` link, the cards will be unordered, so the ``Card`` type needs an explicit ``order`` property to allow sorting them at query time.

+  By default, when you try to delete an object that is linked to another object, the database will prevent you from doing so.
+We want to support removing a ``Card``, so we define a deletion policy on the ``cards`` link that allows deleting the target of this link.

   .. code-block:: sdl-diff
     :caption: dbschema/default.gel